JDDev0/SokoTerm/README.md

 # ConsoleSokoban

-A sokoban game for Console (Linux, Windows)
+A sokoban game for Linux terminal/TTY and with the Windows CMD and PowerShell.
+Since v3.0.0 there is also an GUI version available for Linux and Windows.

 Download on itch.io: [Console Sokoban](https://jddev0.itch.io/console-sokoban)